-RESOLVED, that the stockholders approve the compensation of Superior's named executive officers for the year ended December 31, 2022, including as described in the "Narrative Disclosure Regarding Compensation", the compensation tables and related narratives.
+RESOLVED, that the stockholders approve, on an advisory non-binding basis, the compensation of Superior's named executive officers including as described in the "Narrative Disclosure Regarding Compensation", the compensation tables and related narratives.

 Approval of this proposal requires (i) a majority of the shares represented and voting at the Annual Meeting at which a quorum is present and (ii) that shares voting affirmatively also constitute at least a majority of the required quorum.
 If you own shares through a bank, broker or other holder of record, you must instruct your bank, broker or other holder of record how to vote in order for them to vote your shares so that your vote can be counted on this proposal.